ponderbot-analytics/GPIFE/README.md

-# GPIFE
-Generating product images for ecommerce
+# Generating Product Images for E-commerce